node-girls/express-workshop/step04.md

 });
 ```

-Try `console.log`-ing the `req` object in your terminal to see what it looks like.
+Try to `console.log` the `req` object in your terminal to see what it looks like.
+You should see a lot of data come through.

 ## 2. Tell your handler function what to do

-We want our handler function to send our message in a response.
-To do that we will use one of the method of `response` object, which is: ```response.write()```.
-You can find more about `response.write()` [here](https://nodejs.org/dist/latest-v4.x/docs/api/http.html#http_response_write_chunk_encoding_callback)
+We want our handler function to send back a message to the client.
+To do that, we're going to use the Express `send()` method.
+This will update the response object with the message.

-Every response has a header, which contains information about the response.
-We can add information to the header using `response.writeHead()`.
-The `writeHead` takes
-2 parameters: status code and header object.

-**Add these line to the handler function**
+Update your handler function like so:

 ```js
 var express = require("express");